fsprojects/ExcelFinancialFunctions/README.md

 #### How do I use the library?
 Just add ExcelFinancialFunctions.dll to the references in your project.
-The functions are provided as static methods on a Financial class in the System.Numerics namespace
+The functions are provided as static methods on a Financial class in the Excel.FinancialFunctions namespace

 #### Have you tested this thing?